The Ultimate Fettuccine Alfredo Recipe

 🍽️ Serving Suggestions

-• Pair the fettuccine alfredo with a crisp white wine or a bold red for an elegant dining experience.
+• Pair with a light, crisp white wine or a robust red wine for a sophisticated dining experience.

-• Create an Italian-themed appetizer platter with the fettuccine alfredo, bruschetta, and a selection of cured meats and cheeses.
+• Create an Italian-inspired platter with the fettuccine alfredo, a selection of antipasti items, and a variety of fresh-baked breads.

 ❌ Common Mistakes to Avoid